 eCommerce sites should always ensure they’re targeting transactional keywords, especially to increase organic engagement and conversions.

 Part of Google’s algorithm RankBrain has the ability to determine why a consumer is conducting a search, for information or to make a purchase.
 Establishing intent helps Google to present links that are relevant to the reason why the person conducted the search in the first place.

 As an eCommerce site, you want to find users whose intent is transactional.
-For an easy way to see if a particular term falls into either the transactional or informational categories, open an incognito window and type your search term into Google.
+For an easy way to see if a particular term falls into either the transactional or informational categories, open an incognito window and type your search term, 'Incognito History,' into Google.
 If the results are mostly eCommerce sites and product pages, then you are heading in the right direction.

 Utilize mobile-first indexing